 - Wire fencing

-If you're building one out of lumber and will be using the compost in a vegetable garden, don't use pressure-treated lumber: It isn't safe.
+If you're building a bin out of lumber and will be using the compost in a vegetable garden, don't use pressure-treated lumber: It isn't safe.

-"Aerobic" pertains to an organism that needs atmospheric oxygen to thrive.
-In landscaping and gardening, it's used in making compost; you'll hear the terminology, "aerobic composting."
+An aerobic system pertains to an organism that needs atmospheric oxygen to thrive.
 Well-designed aerobic compost bins that are well maintained promote an environment in which such aerobic microorganisms thrive.
 That's what most gardeners strive for, although a smaller number opt for the opposite approach, which is anaerobic composting.

 Aerobic organisms are an important ingredient in good compost; without them, the material in a compost bin will not "cook" properly.
 If you have ever stuck your hand into a compost bin and found it hot, then that means aerobic organisms were present in sufficient numbers in that pile.
 That's why part of a good aerobic design is making sure that your compost bin "breathes."